 Mr. Von Nessen said the economic growth throughout the rest of the state has levelled off.
 For the past few years the economy in South Carolina has outpaced the growth from the previous year.
 “We’re in cruise-control now,” Von Nessen said.
 “We’re growing at a constant rate instead of accelerating.

-Both Mr. Woodward and Mr. Von Nessen said that jobs in South Carolina are expected in grow by 2.6 percent in 2017, with a continued expansion of the industrial base throughout the state.
+Both Mr. Woodward and Mr. Von Nessen said that jobs in South Carolina are expected to grow by 2.6%. in 2017, with a continued expansion of the industrial base throughout the state.
 Mr. Nessen said that the labor market has strengthened and the unemployment rate in South Carolina has dropped to 4.7 percent.
 “Although this is good news for workers, it also means that employers are now struggling to find qualified employees to fill new positions,” Von Nessen said.
-“Going forward, if we want to achieve a higher rate of economic growth, this skills gap will have to be addressed.
+“Going forward, if we want to achieve a higher rate of economic growth, this skills gap will have to be addressed.”

 Source: The State, “USC economist: Trump’s Trade, immigration policies will hurt SC economy,” by Jeff Wilkinson